Getting started with Azure CDN

 - You must use the SSL certificate provided by the CDN.
 Third-party certificates are not supported.

 - HTTPS support for Azure CDN custom domains is available only with Azure CDN from Verizon products (Standard and Premium).
 It is not supported on Azure CDN from Akamai products.
-For more information, see Enable or disable HTTPS on an Azure CDN custom domain.
+For more information, see Configure HTTPS on an Azure CDN custom domain.

 Click the Add button to create the new endpoint.